 Enhance Student Learning Through Virtual Field Trips

 If you don’t feel safe putting your children on a bus this year, or if district rules halt your annual trip, don’t despair.
 Take little learners on a virtual field trip and protect their safety while enhancing their educational experience.
+Just remember to include in-person activities as well to help prevent summer learning loss.

 You can protect student safety with a meticulously sanitized executive coach…